as43647/week4/README.md

 If you done, push your code to the new repository and send me the link.

+- Make a car counter in the video "car.mp4".
+- Create a new Github repository, and push your code. (or fork this repository).
+- Create a README.md file with the explanation of your method.
+- Deadline ``2024-03-03``

 ## Requirements

 Create a conda environment with the required packages in your local machine.